 House fires can be devastating but, with the proper use and maintenance of your household fire extinguishers, fire damage can be minimal.
 At Disaster Blaster, we are experts in restoring your home after a fire or any other disaster.
-If you have a need for fire clean-up or any of our services, please Call Our Office and we will be happy to assist you.
+If you have a need for fire clean-up or any of our services, please call your local Disaster Blaster office and we will be happy to assist you.

 Interested in older news stories?
 Please see our News Archive.